charlie-818/Vaulto-Swap/docs/connecting-wallet.md

 3. **Approve Connection**
    - Your mobile wallet will show a connection request
-   - Review the connection details
+   - Review the connection details for RWA trading
    - Tap "Connect" or "Approve" to complete

-4. **Start Trading**
+4. **Start RWA Trading**
    - Your mobile wallet is now connected
-   - You can trade directly from your phone
+   - You can trade RWAs directly from your phone
-   - Transactions will prompt on your mobile device
+   - RWA transactions will prompt on your mobile device

 ### Method 3: Coinbase Wallet